MicrosoftDocs/architecture-center/docs/multitenant-identity/web-api.md

 ## Using the access token to call the web API

 Once you have the token, call a downstream web API.
-That process is descibed in [Call a downstream web API with the helper class](/azure/active-directory/develop/scenario-web-app-call-api-call-api?tabs=aspnetcore#option-2-call-a-downstream-web-api-with-the-helper-class).
+That process is described in [Call a downstream web API with the helper class](/azure/active-directory/develop/scenario-web-app-call-api-call-api?tabs=aspnetcore#option-2-call-a-downstream-web-api-with-the-helper-class).

 ## Authenticating in the web API